arafatpan/nginx-container-host/nginx-image.md

 Free Docker account
 Docker running locally
 Unix/Linux Terminal
-An IDE or text editor, recommending VS Code
+VS Code
+Git installed and operating from your terminal

-Run the following command in order to test that Docker is installed and working well on your system.
+Run the following command to test that Docker is installed and working well on your system.
 ```
 docker run hello-world
 Unable to find image 'hello-world:latest' locally